 BOPIS (buy online, pickup in store) was growing in popularity pre-COVID but has been accelerated due to the global pandemic.
-Experts say this is undoubtedly one of the trends that will stick post-virus. [v] This businesses model has proven it’s a win-win for both the consumer and the retailer – the customer comes into no contact with other customers, it’s quick and convenient, safer, and you don’t have to pay for shipping, and for the retailer: it is more cost effective than delivering to home. [v] Experts say that this “perk” has now become a necessity in the consumer’s eye, and that the virus has simply accelerated what was likely already going to happen. [v]
+Experts say this is undoubtedly one of the trends that will stick post-virus. [v] This businesses model has proven it’s a win-win for both the consumer and the retailer.
+The customer comes into no contact with other customers, it’s quick and convenient, safer, and you don’t have to pay for shipping, and for the retailer: it is more cost effective than delivering to home. [v] Experts say that this “perk” has now become a necessity in the consumer’s eye.
+And that the virus has simply accelerated what was likely already going to happen. [v]

-It is crucial to stay knowledgeable on how different factors are impacting the industries Rogers works within.
+It is crucial to stay knowledgeable on how factors are impacting the industries Rogers Electric works within.
 As we continue to put efforts towards helping our customers run their business proactively and reactively, we encourage you to stay up to date on the latest industry updates by visiting our latest blog posts.
 We as a facility service provider are taking steps daily to stay safe and keep work at a productive level and we are excited to overcome any challenges and opportunities that come our way.